Graphic chronicles / Series 01

 So literally in the den, you keep doing what you love even if the lions are roaming around you.
 If you stick to your own sur-mesure routine, you’ll go through it till the next den.
-I literally spent and spend time thinking, asking myself questions, envisioning possible plans, dreaming for sure but with the joy of a to be a purpose.
-Added to daily actions that help me getting closer to my purpose.
-Journaling, sketching, trying new techniques, and more have been my routine and it’s upgrading daily.
+I literally spent and spend time thinking, asking myself questions, envisioning possible plans, dreaming for sure but with the joy of purpose.
+Focusing on daily actions to get closer to my calling: journaling, sketching, trying new techniques, and more have been my routine and it’s upgrading daily.

 I still have to defeat procrastination daily but I am learning.
 There are black and white days, but acknowledging the need for purpose is the most revealing sweetness of the den.

-Designers won’t talk much about where inspiration comes from, where creativity rises! within them or outside of them?.
+Designers won’t talk much about where inspiration comes from, where creativity rises! within them or outside of them?
 I have recently opened up with myself about the “release” of creativity.
-I understood and accepted that it’s a creative genius in me, whispering hints and clues to me.
+I understood and accepted that it was a creative genius in me, whispering hints and clues to me.

 A creative intelligence in me that is key to whatever I put my mind into.
 The den demands you to let go, to stop being adamant on your forces, doing it all by your means till exhaustion.

 You must be aware of the creative block or fatigue, the rise of questions and condemnations over our creativity.
 Example, when you are on a project and it’s not feeling right or the inspiration is “out of town” it all results in: you are out of place. what do you do then?
 What are your resources?…